turingschool-examples/adopt_dont_shop_paired/README.md

 * Use Inheritance from ApplicationController or a student created controller to store methods that will be used in multiple controllers
-* Use POROs to logically organize code for objects not stored in the database
-* Describe use cases for a model that inherits from ApplicationRecord vs. a PORO

 ### ActiveRecord
 * Use built-in ActiveRecord methods to: